By India specialist Sarah

 Exploring Assam and West Bengal by boat combines well with a number of other parts of North India.
 You could choose to fly into India's capital city, Delhi, and begin your travels with a trip around the Golden Triangle, taking in the Taj Mahal in Agra and the 'pink city' of Jaipur before flying onto Calcutta or Varanasi.

-Or if mountains and tranquility appeal more than the dusty plains, it's only a short flight from Calcutta up to the Himalayas to experience Darjeeling, and the mountain kingdom of Sikkim.
+Or if mountains and tranquility appeal more than the dusty plains, it's only a short flight from Calcutta up to the Himalaya to experience Darjeeling, and the mountain kingdom of Sikkim.

 Start planning your river cruise in India

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in India